City-Chic Registry Office Wedding at a Marylebone Town Hall

 Bridal Fashion & Accessories

-Having a keen eye for fashion, Lucy surprised herself with a relatively swift decision on her bridal wedding outfit.
-Inspired by 70s style and the elegance of the IT-girl and writer Camille Charrière's wedding dress, she envisioned a silk gown with balloon sleeves and an open back.
-She found a near-perfect match with an ankle-length, bias-cut Shona Joy dress La Lune in a deep cream hue, which she had altered to include button cuffs and a shorter hem.
+With a keen eye for fashion, Lucy surprised herself by making a relatively swift decision on her wedding outfit.
+Inspired by ’70s style and the elegance of It-girl and writer Camille Charrière's wedding dress, she envisioned a silk gown with balloon sleeves and an open back.
+She found a near-perfect match in the ankle-length, bias-cut La Lune dress by Shona Joy in a rich cream shade, which she had altered with button cuffs and a shortened hem.

-"The deep cream hue of my wedding dress ended up being a perfect match for my antique veil — it’s 250 years old, and it has been worn by brides in my family through the centuries.
-It’s such a special heirloom which spent 100 years or so in New Zealand before travelling back to London 65 years ago for my Granny’s wedding," Lucy says.
+“The colour of my bridal dress ended up being a perfect match for my antique veil — it’s 250 years old, and has been worn by brides in my family through the centuries.
+It’s such a special heirloom.
+It spent around 100 years in New Zealand before travelling back to London 65 years ago for my Granny’s wedding,” Lucy shares.

-Adding to the sentimental touches, she wore a 1920s sapphire bracelet from her late grandmother and yellow emerald earrings from her other grandmother.
-“It was gorgeous to feel like they were both there in a small way, even though neither could be.”
-Lucy finished her bridal look with ruched and rugged Loeffler Randall heels and swapped her veil for a cream silk bow for the reception.
-After dinner, she changed into a second-hand sequin mini dress, ready for dancing.
+Adding to the sentimental touches, Lucy wore a 1920s sapphire bracelet from her late grandmother and yellow emerald earrings from her other grandmother.
+“It was gorgeous to feel like they were both there in a small way, even though neither could be,” she says.
+Lucy finished her bridal look with Loeffler Randall heels and swapped her wedding veil for a cream silk bow for the reception.
+After dinner, she changed into a second-hand sequin mini dress — ready for dancing.

 Groom's Fashion

-The groom, Chris, opted for a stylish olive-green linen suit from Percival, a choice that even inspired a guest's future wedding look, admits Lucy.
-He accessorised his groom's outfit with Ray-Bans and cufflinks, which Lucy had bought him as a wedding gift engraved with the wedding date.
+The groom, Chris, wore a stylish olive-green linen suit from Percival — a choice that even inspired a guest’s future wedding look, admits Lucy.
+He accessorised his groom's outfit with Ray-Bans and cufflinks, which Lucy had bought him as a gift, engraved with their wedding date.

 Bridesmaids' and Flower Girl Fashion

 "I chose my eight closest girlfriends as bridesmaids," Lucy states.
-"They have been my constant support, and it was a joy to have them with me as we headed to Marylebone."
-She adds, "For bridesmaids’ dresses, they each wore their own dresses, shoes, and jewellery - they’re all in their 30s and have such different styles, it felt odd to dress them in unison.
+"They have been my constant support, and it was a joy to have them with me as we headed to Marylebone Town Hall."
+She adds, "For their dresses, they each wore their own dresses, shoes, and jewellery – they’re all in their 30s and have such different styles, so it felt odd to dress them in unison.
 The result was a wonderful array of pinks, greens, and oranges.”

 Wedding Flowers

-The floral arrangements, created by Lily of Lys London, were ethereal spring bouquets in whites, blushes, and creams.
-“The bridal bouquets were truly the most beautiful I’ve ever seen,” Lucy says, “I adore flowers and was conscious that March isn’t the best time for them, but Lily of Lys worked her magic as per usual.”
-Lucy, her bridesmaids, and her flower girl niece, Connie, all carried matching blousy bouquets in cream, which were later repurposed as table decorations.
+The wedding floral arrangements, created by Lily of Lys London, were ethereal spring bouquets in whites, blushes, and creams.
+“The bridal bouquets were truly the most beautiful I’ve ever seen,” Lucy says.
+“I adore flowers and was conscious that March isn’t the best time for them, but Lily of Lys worked her magic as per usual.”
+Lucy, her bridesmaids, and flower girl niece Connie all carried matching, lush bouquets in cream, which were later repurposed as wedding table decorations.

 Wedding Décor

-The wedding decoration at the West Reservoir Centre was a reflection of the couple's personal touch.
+The wedding decoration at the West Reservoir Centre reflected the couple’s personal touch.
 “We decorated the space ourselves,” says Lucy.
-Long trestle tables were adorned with Lucy's hand-drawn menus, the repurposed bridesmaids' bouquets, and hundreds and hundreds of jars, which they filled with tea lights and drops of essential oil, creating a warm and twinkly atmosphere.
+Long trestle tables were adorned with Lucy’s hand-drawn menus, the bridesmaids’ bouquets repurposed as part of the décor, and countless jars were filled with tea lights and drops of essential oil, creating a warm and twinkling atmosphere.

 Wedding Catering

-Instead of a formal, sit-down dinner, the couple opted for the informal family-style wedding menu, featuring slow-cooked lamb and vibrant salads by Ren's Kitchen, which perfectly suited the relaxed atmosphere of this East London wedding.
-Adding a personal touch, Lucy not only designed and hand-drew the wedding stationery and menus but also, as a professional cake maker at @lucyburtonbakes, created their wedding cake, which featured a delicious combination of raspberry and pistachio, rhubarb and orange blossom, and dark chocolate butterscotch.
+Instead of a formal, sit-down dinner, the couple opted for a family-style menu featuring slow-cooked lamb and vibrant salads by Ren's Kitchen, which perfectly suited the relaxed atmosphere of their East London wedding.
+Adding a personal touch, Lucy not only designed and hand-drew the wedding stationery and menus but also, as a professional cake maker at @lucyburtonbakes, also created their cake — a delicious combination of raspberry and pistachio, rhubarb and orange blossom, and dark chocolate butterscotch

 Wedding Drinks & Bar

-Wedding drinks included champagne on the buses, the couple’s favourite Picpoul and Pinot Noir wines, and a special beer brewed by the groom, Chris and his groomsmen, adorned with bespoke labels for the bottles which were called ‘I could drink a case of you’ – a nod to the couple’s beloved Joni Mitchell song.
+Wedding drinks included champagne on the buses, the couple’s favourite Picpoul and Pinot Noir wines, and a special beer brewed by Chris and his groomsmen, featuring bespoke labels reading ‘I Could Drink a Case of You’ — a nod to the couple’s beloved Joni Mitchell song.

-“The bus journey from Marylebone to Stoke Newington was the stuff of legend,” says Lucy, ”We drank so much champagne, my dad was cavorting round the bus topping everyone up, and my mum and all her friends were giggling like teenagers remembering their days (and nights) training as nurses in the city.”
+“The bus ride from Marylebone to Stoke Newington became legendary,” says Lucy.
+“We drank so much champagne, my dad was cavorting around the bus, refilling everyone’s glasses, and my mum and all her friends were giggling like teenagers, reminiscing about their days (and nights) training as nurses in the city.”

 After dinner, Chris's sister and her partner, both talented mixologists, treated everyone to bespoke Negronis Spagliatos.
-“Mel is also a talented artist and made us a custom wedding poster featuring the Negronis, which is now hanging in our kitchen,” Lucy adds.
+“Mel, also a talented artist, made us a custom wedding poster featuring the Negronis, which now hangs in our kitchen,” Lucy adds.

 Wedding Music